npscience/npscience.github.io/resume.md

 ## Professional Development

+**Dryad Board of Directors** | Treasurer (2020-ongoing) during 2019-2022 term on Board of Directors for [Dryad](https://datadryad.org/stash), a non-profit open research data repository

+**Open Life Science community mentorship** | Mentor for Open Life Science, a 15-week mentoring & training program for Open Science ambassadors, for [cohort 1](https://openlifesci.org/ols-1) (January-April 2020) and [cohort 2](https://openlifesci.org/ols-2) (September-December 2020. **Check out Cass Gould van Praag's amazing work** as[Open Science Community Engagement Coordinator](https://www.win.ox.ac.uk/open-neuroimaging) for the Wellcome Centre for Integrative Neuroimaging, University of Oxford & find her on [GitHub](https://github.com/cassgvp); **Look out for Harriet Natabona Mukhongo ([Twitter](https://twitter.com/hnatabona)), Brenda Muthoni [Twitter](https://twitter.com/brendaksoni) and Jelioth Muthoni**, who taught me how to be both a learner and a critical friend.

-**UAL Service Design Short Course, Summer 2020** | 7-week online course by Megha Wadhawan, University of Arts London, introducing service design and key methodologies and principles, June-August 2020. _Portfolio pending._
+**UAL Service Design Short Course, Summer 2020** | 7-week online course by Megha Wadhawan, University of Arts London, introducing service design and key methodologies and principles, June-August 2020.

 **Transition to Line Management course** | Training given via Cambridge Network, delivered by Des Williams and Debby Lewis, DG International - introducing key concepts for line management and people-first approach, June-July 2020.

-**Open Life Sciences community mentorship** | Mentor for Open Life Science, a 15-week mentoring & training program for Open Science ambassadors, for [cohort 1](https://openlifesci.org/ols-1) (January-April 2020) and [cohort 2](https://openlifesci.org/ols-2) (due to start in September 2020)

-**Dryad Board of Directors** | Interim treasurer (2020-) during 2019-2022 term on Board of Directors for [Dryad](https://datadryad.org/stash), a non-profit open research data repository

 **CSCCE CEFP 2019 fellowship** | Scientific Community Engagement Fellowship by [CSCCE](https://www.cscce.org/cefp/meet-our-fellows/), including learning about community management best practices and theory, developing strategy and a handover document for ASAPbio ambassadors, and running a survey of community members across 14 scientific communities to understand why people start contributing, what helps them stay, and why they may leave (see 'Busy Bees' at https://www.cscce.org/cefp/cefp-project-teams/) - and see [the cohort celebrate our graduation](https://www.cscce.org/2020/01/22/congratulations-to-the-cef2019-fellows-on-their-graduation/)

-**PREreview advisor** | Advisory committee (2018-) for [PREreview](https://prereview.org/), a platform and community project to crowdsource peer reviews on preprints
+**PREreview advisor** | Advisory committee (2018-2020) for [PREreview](https://prereview.org/), a platform and community project to crowdsource peer reviews on preprints

 ## Events and talks